 - Action Girl: Most definitely.
 They are all women who kick a lot of ass.

 - Amazonian Beauty: Carol, Sharon, and Karla qualify as this, being drawn as muscular while accompanied by tropes which emphasize attractiveness and/or Fanservice.
-Kamala not so much (although, that's also depending on the artist).
+Kamala not so much, due to a) being underage and b) having a decidedly non-sexy power set (although, that can also depend on the artist).

 - Legacy Character: Carol became a legacy character when she changed her code-name to Captain Marvel.
-The others are legacies of her.
+The others are legacies of her, though Carol only specifically passed the torch to Kamala.
+Carol and Sharon never met, and Karla used the costume and name for evil purposes.